jagprog5/choose/readme.md

 echo "this is a test" | choose -r --sub "\w+" banana
 ```

 Lastly, this is a weird hack that leverages the input and output delimiters.
-The replacement must be a literal string:
+It can be faster, but the replacement must be a literal string:

 ```bash
 echo "this is a test" | choose -r "\w+" -o banana -d